ROCm/rocm-llvm-python/README.md

 ## Requirements

 * Currently, only Linux is supported (prebuilt packages and code).
-  * Prebuilt packages distributed via PyPI (or Test PyPI) are only provided for Linux systems that agree with the `manylinux_2_17_x86_64` tag.
+  * Prebuilt packages distributed via PyPI (or Test PyPI) are currently only provided for Linux systems.
 * Requires that a compatible ROCm&trade; HIP SDK is installed on your system.
   * Source code is provided only for particular ROCm versions.
     * See the git branches tagged with `release/rocm-rel-X.Y[.Z]`
   * Prebuilt packages are built only for particular ROCm versions.

+> [!NOTE]
-> **NOTE**: You may find that packages for one ROCm&trade; release might be compatible with the ROCm&trade; HIP SDK of another release as the ROCm LLVM Python functions load HIP C functions in a lazy manner.
+> You may find that packages for one ROCm&trade; release might be compatible with the ROCm&trade; HIP SDK of another release as the ROCm LLVM Python functions load HIP C functions in a lazy manner.

 ### Build requirements

 * All Python requirements are taking care of by installation scripts.
 If you decide not to use these scripts, take a look into the `requirements.txt` file in the top-level folder of the this repository and those in the repository's subfolder `rocm-llvm-python`.

 ## Install Prebuilt Package(s)

 <!--
+> [!NOTE]
-> **NOTE**: The prebuilt packages might not be available on PyPI directly after a ROCm release as this project is not an official part of the ROCm HIP SDK yet and thus is not fully integrated into the global ROCm HIP SDK build process.
+> The prebuilt packages might not be available on PyPI directly after a ROCm release as this project is not an official part of the ROCm HIP SDK yet and thus is not fully integrated into the global ROCm HIP SDK build process.
 Check the `simple` lists to see if your operating system and Python version is supported: [rocm-llvm-python](https://test.pypi.org/simple/rocm-llvm-python/), [rocm-llvm-python-as-cuda](https://test.pypi.org/simple/rocm-llvm-python-as-cuda/).
 -->

+> [!NOTE]
-> **NOTE**: Prebuilt packages for some ROCm releases are published to Test PyPI first.
+> Prebuilt packages for some ROCm releases are published to Test PyPI first.
 Check the `simple` lists to see if your operating system and Python version is supported: [rocm-llvm-python](https://test.pypi.org/simple/rocm-llvm-python/).

+---

+> [!CAUTION]
-> **WARNING**: Currently, we have not uploaded any ROCm LLVM Python packages to PyPI yet.
+> Currently, we have not uploaded any ROCm LLVM Python packages to PyPI yet.
 So far we have only uploaded packages to TestPyPI, mainly intended for internal testing purposes.
 If you find similar named packages on PyPI they may been provided by others, possibly with malicious intent.

 ### Via TestPyPI